List of Law & Order: Special Victims Unit characters: Maria Grazie Amaro

 Detective Amaro's wife, Maria, is introduced in the season 13 episode "Spiraling Down".
 She is serving in the armed forces and stationed in Iraq.
 In "Spiraling Down", Amaro video chats with her about the father of a victim in one of his cases, who served overseas with her.
 They have somewhat of a tense conversation, as she does not like the tone he is using with her, after he asked why he has never heard of this man.
 After returning to New York City in the episode "Official Story", she heads back overseas on a new assignment.
 In the episode "Valentine's Day", she is once again back in New York and shows up in the squad room after Amaro was late for their Valentine's Day dinner.
 At the end of this episode, Amaro watches his wife enter an unknown brownstone, and he has the increased suspicion that she is having an affair.
 In the following episode, "Street Revenge", Amaro sees her meet for lunch with the same military friend who appeared in "Spiraling Down".
 Amaro drives to Philadelphia, where her friend lives, punches him, and tells him to stay away from his wife.
 Maria discovers this and comes into the squad room in a rage, knocking folders off his desk.
 They begin to argue in front of the squad, until Cragen tells Amaro, "not here", and they go into the bunk room.
 Amaro reveals his suspicion and she says that she is not having an affair and that the brownstone he saw her enter was her psychiatrist, before she storms out of the room.
-In the season 14 premiere, after Amaro delays talking to her about their issues, he finally begins to apologize when she tells him that she has taken a job in Los Angeles, California. and she is taking their daughter with her.
+In the season 14 premiere, after Amaro delays talking to her about their issues, he finally begins to apologize when she tells him that she has taken a job in Washington D.C. and she is taking their daughter with her.